-Porsche launches into New Jersey building’s second floor leaving 2 dead, police say

 Porsche launches into New Jersey building's second floor leaving 2 dead, police say

-Two people were killed in New Jersey early Sunday when a Porsche launched into the air and smashed into the second story of a commercial building, authorities said.
+Two people were killed in New Jersey early Sunday when a Porsche launched into the air and smashed into the second story of a commercial building, investigators said.

-The sports car was traveling at “a high rate of speed” on Hooper Avenue when the driver lost control, hit the center median and smashed through a window on the building’s second floor, Toms River Police spokeswoman Jillian Messina told Fox News via email.
+The sports car, a 2010 Porsche Boxster convertible, was traveling at “a high rate of speed” when the driver lost control, hit a center median and struck an embankment that sent it smashing through the building, Toms River Police spokeswoman Jillian Messina told Fox News.

+The victims were later identified as 22-year-old Braden DeMartin of Toms River and his passenger, 23-year-old Daniel Foley, also of Toms River, the department said in a news release.
+Both were pronounced dead at the scene.

 JESSI COMBS' FATAL JET CAR CRASH CAUSED BY WHEEL FAILURE, INVESTIGATORS SAY

-The crash happened around 6:30 a.m., Sgt.
+The crash unfolded around 6:30 a.m., Sgt.
 Vincent Pedalino told NJ.com.
-He said the building, which houses a real estate office and several other businesses, was unoccupied at the time.
+He said the building, which housed a real estate office and several other businesses, was unoccupied at the time.

 Skid marks could be seen stretching across four lanes of traffic in the direction of the building, the outlet reported.